-What Happens when a Corporate Finance Manager, Making a Six-Figure Income and in the RAT RACE gets LAID OFF?
+What Happens when a Corporate Finance Manager in the RAT RACE gets LAID OFF?

-HE PIVOTS, SELF-BUILDS A TINY HOUSE and Starts CREATING a Whole New Life that leads to help others make Smart Money Choices Towards a Smaller and more Sustainable Footprint
+HE Trades-in the big house, SELF-BUILDS A TINY HOUSE and begins CREATING a Whole New Life that leads to help others make Smart Money Choices Towards a Smaller and more Sustainable Footprint

 Hi I’m Steven Mejia and this is how Living Tiny in LA began…